konveyor/konveyor.github.io/content/blog/2025/hints_generation/index.md

 Without the hint, migration might forget the `@Transactional` or miss dropping a `javax.jms.*` import, leading to compilation issues.
 With the enhanced hint, the model produced a code that matched the expectations.

 ## Conclusion
-By starting with a curated set of solved migrations and extracting their structural differences, we used an LLM to generate a concise, reusable hint that addresses every necessary annotation change, import swap, and configuration tweak.Using the newly generated hint  allowed us to migrate new Java EE MDBs (and similar classes) with minimal manual intervention.
+By starting with a curated set of solved migrations and extracting their structural differences, I used an LLM to generate a concise, reusable hint that addresses every necessary annotation change, import swap, and configuration tweak.Using the newly generated hint  allowed me to migrate new Java EE MDBs (and similar classes) with minimal manual intervention.

 If you’re interested in application modernization, AI-driven developer tools, or want to contribute to something exciting and community-led, [come join us!](https://github.com/konveyor/community/blob/main/README.md)